zenstackhq/zenstack-docs/blog/typesafe-query/index.md

 image: ./cover.jpg
 ---

-# How To Get Type-Safety Frontend Queries Like Graphql Without Graphql Using Typescript
+# How To Get Type-Safety Frontend Queries Like GraphQL Without GraphQL Using Typescript
 ![Cover Image](cover.jpg)

 ## Fading of API